kawallac/journal_app/docs/Project_Journal.md

-v0.4.3.3 stopped the tag on photo auto paste v0.4.3.4 drag and drop from the tag bar v0.4.3.5 polished tag bar
+v0.4.3.3 stopped the tag on photo auto paste v0.4.3.4 drag and drop from the tag bar v0.4.3.5 polished tag bar v0.4.4
+	-fixed tag pill showing centered on photo at new tag execution -Fixed timezone issue with calendar
+	-Added method to delete tags
 # Notes